rz74/FPGA-Pre-Trade-Risk-and-Order-Gateway/docs/README.md

-# FPGA Pre-Trade Risk & Order Gateway (Scaffold)
+# FPGA Pre-Trade Risk & Order Gateway

-This repository scaffolds an FPGA-based pre-trade risk gateway to sit between a CPU algo and an exchange.
+This is an FPGA-based pre-trade risk gateway to sit between a CPU algo and an exchange.

 ```
 Exchange Feed → ITCH Parser (done) → CPU Algo → FPGA Risk Gateway → Exchange